eficode-academy/kubernetes-katas/05-storage.md

 Exit the multitool pod again if you are using that.

-Create a file in the htmldir inside the nginx pod and add some text in it:
+Create a file in the `html` dir inside the nginx pod and add some text in it:

 ```shell
 $ kubectl exec -it nginx-deployment-6665c87fd8-cc8k9 -- bash